 The term oral pathology encompasses all diseases or infections in the mouth, jaws, salivary glands, and facial muscles.
 Most oral pathologies are not serious and are easily treatable; however, some conditions, such as oral cancer, require immediate treatment to prevent them from developing more serious problems.
-If you notice any suspicious symptoms in the mouth or throat, please contact one of our offices in Charleston, Hurricane (Teays Valley), Huntington, Parkersburg, or Beckley, WV, immediately.
+If you notice any suspicious symptoms in the mouth or throat, please contact one of our offices in Charleston, Kanawha City, Hurricane (Teays Valley), Huntington, Parkersburg, or Beckley, WV, or Ashland, KY, immediately.

 Common signs to watch out for are any changes in the shape, texture, or color of your gums.
 Oral pathologies do not always present such noticeable symptoms, however, so it’s important to visit the dentist regularly.
 Dentists are trained to identify oral pathologies in the early stages before they can cause more serious problems.